A Bit of RISC

 1.2.
 Instructions

-The Hacker's Delight RISC architecture is described in two tables,
+The Hacker's Delight RISC opcodes are described in two tables,

 denoted basic RISC